sebastianchristopher/Java8OCANotes/README.md

 }
 ```
 * abstract classes may contain non-abstract members - these are inherited as concrete members by any subclasses (as they would be from any class)
+* abstract methods may not contain abstract variables - **no variable can be marked abstract**
 * abstract classes are allowed to contain no abstract methods if they wish:
 ```java
 public abstract class NoMethods {}; // compiles fine